Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 Yearly 71.2% 2.47:1

-It is clear from the above table that, for the stock market, the odds of a gain in any timeframe listed are in favor of charlatan analysts.
+It is clear from the above table that, for the stock market, the odds of a gain in any timeframe listed are in favor of forecasts made by some charlatans.
 We are not talking only about charlatans who pose as technical analysts in front of a crowd of uninformed individuals who never take the time to do a simple statistical analysis of this sort.
 We are also talking about highly paid professional analysts who, every quarter or year, claim that the market will go up when they know the odds are overwhelmingly in their favor.

-The conclusion from the above analysis is that when you hear an analyst claiming that the market will go up tomorrow, next week, next month, or even this or next year, and presents for that some trivial explanation that is not based on sound statistics or a validated model, then he may be a charlatan that tries to build a carrier by taking advantage of the structural upward bias in the stock market.
+The conclusion from the above analysis is that when you hear an analyst claiming that the market will go up next month, next quarter, or next year, and presents for that some trivial explanation that is not based on sound statistics or a validated model, then he may be a charlatan that tries to build a carrier by taking advantage of the structural upward bias in the stock market.

 Technical and quantitative analysis of major stock indexes and popular ETFs is included in our weekly Premium Reports.
 Market signals for position traders are offered by our premium Market Signals service